Financial Planning Tips for the "Sandwich Generation"

 The biggest danger for those stuck in the middle is the risk of neglecting your own self-care while attempting to help everyone else.
 Here are some steps you can take to protect your financial and emotional health while continuing to provide support and be available for your loved ones.

 Having the “money talk” isn’t something most of us feel comfortable with.
 Having the talk with your parents can be challenging, especially if they have traditionally been guarded when it comes to talking about money.
-A 2014 study conducted by Caring.com found that a little over half of baby boomers surveyed had engaged in talks with loved ones about topics such as medical treatment, wishes, plans should they can no longer take care of themselves, or how to pay for care.
+Only half of baby boomers surveyed had engaged in talks with loved ones about topics such as medical treatment, wishes, plans should they can no longer take care of themselves, or how to pay for care.
 It’s important to bring up the topic to avoid the risk they will outlive their retirement nest egg.

-Longevity concerns are real and there is a 45 percent chance that at least one member of a married couple will live into their 90’s.
+Longevity concerns are real and there is a 45 percent chance that at least one member of a married couple will live to be 90.

 A retirement income plan can help avoid one of the biggest retirement mistakes people make – spending too much too soon.
 Various factors have an effect on retirement income such as your rate of return on savings and investments, how long retirement is anticipated to last, inflation, taxes, spending, part-time earnings, Social Security, pensions, etc.